afireinside5976/christmaslights/website/docs/index.md

 ### Light Show Websites

+* <a href="http://www.lightinguppaxton.com/" target="_blank">Lighting Up Paxton</a>
 * <a href="https://sites.google.com/site/listentoourlights/home" target="_blank">Listen To Our Lights</a>
-* <a href="http://www.lightinguppaxton.com/" target="_blank">Lighting Up Paxton</a>
 * <a href="http://www.mosslights.com" target="_blank">Moss Lights</a>

 ### Resources and Other Information

+* <a href="http://www.falconchristmas.com" target="_blank">Falcon Christmas</a>
+* <a href="https://radio-locator.com/cgi-bin/vacant" target="_blank">Radio Locator, find vacant radio channels</a>
 * <a href="https://ttstool.com" target="_blank">TTS Tool, for text to speech recordings</a>
-* <a href="https://radio-locator.com/cgi-bin/vacant" target="_blank">Radio Locator, find vacant radio channels</a>
-* <a href="http://www.falconchristmas.com" target="_blank">Falcon Christmas</a>

 ## FAQ (Frequently Asked Questions)

-### How do you keep the lights from shorting out in the rain?
+### How do you keep the lights from shorting or tripping breakers during wet weather?

 Each connection that is on the ground is wrapped in electrical tape.
-That prevents water from coming in contact with the outlet, which would result in an electrical short, thus tripping the breaker and shutting down the show.
+That prevents water from reaching the connections, which would result in an electrical short, thus tripping the breaker and shutting down the show.

-### How much does this cost?
+### How much does the show raise your power bill?

 Not sure.
 This is the first year doing an animated display, so there's no comparison from previous years.

-### Why do you do this?

-Because looking at Christmas lights is cool!
+An update will be provided on this at a later time.

 ### What have you done in previous years?

-Use the navigation on the left to see the information about the previous years' shows.
+Use the navigation on the left to see the information about the displays from previous years.

 ### How can I get a copy of your sequences?

 You can get them from my
 <a href="https://github.com/almostengr/christmaslights" target="_blank">Github repo</a>.
 Each sequence is
 designed for AC lights only.
+Music is not provided with the sequences due to copyright concerns.